 - What do we need to change?

-This will open the door to making the changes needed to draw new people in.
-It will allow your church to be innovative and to constantly strive to reach new people.
+This approach will help you draw new people in.
+It will allow your church to innovate and reach new people.

 Get Everything Church Leaders Must Know in One Free Guide